Earth Systems Program

 International Exchange Coordinator, Pacific Environment 10/99-8/02

-Instructor, Stanford University, water governance, environmental governance, 2016, 2017
+Instructor, Stanford University, (water governance, environmental governance, environmental justice) 2016-present

 Graduate Student Instructor for ESPM C11: Americans and the Global Forest, with Professor Lynn Huntsinger, 2014

 Guest Lecturer, UC Berkeley (environmental policy, restoration ecology, participatory research), 2009-2014, 2017

 Science & Environmental Science Instructor, Eagle Rock School & Professional Development Center 8/98-8/99